Metal acetylacetonates: Manganese triad

+Mn(acac)2 is a tan solid obtained by vacuum drying the yellow dihydrate Mn(acac)2(H2O)2.

 Iron triad

 Iron(III) acetylacetonate, Fe(acac)3, is a red high-spin complex that is highly soluble in organic solvents.
 It is a high-spin complex with five unpaired electrons.
 It has occasionally been investigated as a catalyst precursor.
 Fe(acac)3 has been partially resolved into its Δ and Λ isomers.
 The ferrous complex Fe(acac)2 is oligomeric.

 Like iron, Ru(III) forms a stable tris(acetylacetonate).
 Reduction of this Ru(III) derivative in the presence of other ligands affords mixed ligand complexes, e.g. Ru(acac)2(alkene)2.

 Cobalt triad

 Tris(acetylacetonato)cobalt(III), Co(acac)3, is low-spin, diamagnetic complex.
 Like other compounds of the type M(acac)3, this complex is chiral (has a non-superimposable mirror image).

 The synthesis of Co(acac)3 involves the use of an oxidant since the cobalt precursors are divalent: